-Teachers in classes adopt many activities to teach English, but the most common according to the students is texts readings, the second activity is listening music and the last one is watching videos.
-These three activities are the most common used by teacher in classes.
+Teachers in classes adopted many activities to teach English, but according to the participants, the most common one is texts readings, the second activity is listening to music and the last one is watching videos.
+These three activities are the most predominant in classes.